gtayomama234-ai/Hosseinzadeh-Net/news/iranwar.md

 ---

 _💡 Operational Notice: This ledger is maintained manually by Network Admins.
-For real-time user-to-user chat updates, technical troubleshooting, and live ping diagnostic reports from fellow nodes behind the firewall, pull our direct invite to join our Discord Core: https://discord.gg_
+For real-time user-to-user chat updates, technical troubleshooting, and live ping diagnostic reports from fellow nodes behind the firewall, pull our direct invite to join our Discord Core:_ [Server](https://discord.gg/TvzXT8Eyzr)